Blue Ocean Strategy Framework

 Scoring

 Goal: 10/10.
-When evaluating business strategy or value proposition, rate 0-10 based on blue ocean principles.
-A 10/10 means clear value innovation, elimination of unnecessary factors, and creation of new demand; lower scores indicate competing in red oceans.
-Always provide current score and improvements to reach 10/10.
+Rate any business strategy or value proposition 0-10 against blue ocean principles: clear value innovation, elimination of unnecessary factors, and creation of new demand.
+Report the current score and the specific moves needed to reach 10/10; low scores mean competing in a red ocean.

 | Red Ocean Strategy |